Hierarchical Adversarial Bandits for Online Configuration Optimization: Problem Formulation and 32 Alg.

 We will be interested in the expected regret $G_{\max}(T) - \exp[G_{A}(T)]$ \cite{auer2002nonstochastic}.

 Next, we present our novel algorithm, \EXP32, and formally study its performance.
 The basic concept of the \EXP32 algorithm is based on a simple idea of \emph{divide-and-conquer}.
 Alongside the set of arms, we receive or create a partition (e.g., by using your favorite clustering algorithm) of the arms into clusters.
 This partition creates, in fact, a hierarchy.
 The first level is the ``clusters" level, where we can see each cluster as a virtual (adversarial) single arm based on the collective of arms in it.
 The second level is the level of physical arms within each cluster.
-See Algorithm \ref{alg:exp32} and \autoref{fig:system}.
+See Algorithm \ref{alg:exp32} and Figure \ref{fig:system}.

-\EXP32 uses this hierarchy to run flat Adversarial Bandits (AB) algorithms for each level, \revision{denoted as \emph{parent AB} and \emph{child AB}, for the first and second level, respectively. } The particular AB algorithms used in \EXP32 can differ between levels, \revision{and the idea is to consider well-known AB algorithms like EXP3 \cite{auer2002nonstochastic} and its variations \cite{seldin2017improved} or Tsallis-INF \cite{zimmert2021tsallis} for example. } For the simplicity of presentation and as a concrete example, we use the classical EXP3 Algorithm \cite{auer2002nonstochastic} for both levels, unless otherwise stated.
-For the first level, there is a single EXP3, \revision{the parent AB algorithm}, that on each time step, selects between the virtual arms \revision{generated } by the clusters and decides from which cluster it will sample the next arm.
+\EXP32 uses this hierarchy to run flat Adversarial MAB (A-MAB) algorithms for each level, \revision{denoted as \emph{parent A-MAB} and \emph{child A-MAB}, for the first and second level, respectively. } The particular A-MAB algorithms used in \EXP32 can differ between levels, \revision{and the idea is to consider well-known A-MAB algorithms like EXP3 \cite{auer2002nonstochastic} and its variations \cite{seldin2017improved} or Tsallis-INF \cite{zimmert2021tsallis} for example. } For the simplicity of presentation and as a concrete example, we use the classical EXP3 Algorithm \cite{auer2002nonstochastic} for both levels, unless otherwise stated.
+For the first level, there is a single EXP3, \revision{the parent A-MAB algorithm}, that on each time step, selects between the virtual arms \revision{generated } by the clusters and decides from which cluster it will sample the next arm.
 In turn, for each cluster, there is a second-level EXP3 algorithm that selects the next arm within the cluster, but \revision{it is activated only } when the first level selects that cluster.
 Upon selecting an arm, we update the arm's reward and then the \revision{child algorithm parameters, like arms weights in the EXP3 and Tsallis-INF algorithms } (relative to the arms in the current cluster).
-Next, we update the reward of the virtual arm of the cluster \revision{and the parent algorithm's parameters } (relative to other virtual arms (clusters) \revision{and move to the next time step.}
+Next, we update the reward of the virtual arm of the cluster \revision{and the parent algorithm's parameters } (relative to other virtual arms) \revision{and move to the next time step. }